It’s been three years since Claire Tait was last abused by her ex-partner.

 Claire experienced psychological abuse and controlling behaviour, as well as the physical abuse which began one night at a party, and then subsequently continued for the next year of her life.

-“We were at a party, and I was getting tired and I wanted to go home, but he didn’t want to,” she remembers.
+“We were at a party, and I was getting tired and I wanted to go home, but he didn’t want to,” she said.

 “I was standing at the front door, and he just slammed his hand into my face with his hand and burst my nose.
 I was just in total shock because he’d never hit me before that point.
 But then after that, that was it.”